 tel. +358 40 832 7458

 Koskisen is a century-old international expert of wood processing, comprised of 900 dedicated industry professionals.
 Our products are sold to 70 countries with an annual turnover of €300M.
 In Finland we have wood procurement unit and we produce sawn timber products, plywood, particle boards and veneers.
-We also have production facilities in Russia and Poland.
+We also have production facilities in Poland.

 Part of the bioeconomy, Stora Enso is a leading global provider of renewable solutions in packaging, biomaterials, wooden construction and paper.
 We employ some 23 000 people and our shares are listed on the Helsinki (STEAV, STERV) and Stockholm (STE A, STE R) stock exchanges.